-I’ve debated writing this post for a while now, but observing apparent patterns of purchasing behaviour when it comes to the Club Aegis books, I decided to take the plunge and put fingers to keyboard now.
+I’ve debated writing this post for a while, but observing apparent patterns of purchasing behaviour when it comes to the Club Aegis books, I decided to take the plunge and put fingers to keyboard now.

 However, two of my stories deviate from that dynamic.
 In A Wanting Heart, Ryan and Fiona are second-chance lovers who are only starting to discover a different type of relationship, where she takes control in the bedroom.
 Their exploration is in its infancy, so the D/s is very light in this fairly short read.